mejia-dev/capstone-time-tracker/Timetracker.md

 		* Continue working on MERN stack tutorial.
 		* Fully build out register view and have it return a JWT for auth.
 		* Work with browser cookies to add seamless login experience and stay signed in on refresh.
+		* Convert registration form to be reusable.
+Begin working on password hashing.